-Two adult siblings and their spouses arrived from southwest Louisiana to check out the bayou known as the York River.
+I get asked, “Does it take imagination to sail?”
+Oh sure.
+Two adult siblings and their spouses arrived from southwest Louisiana to check out the bayou known as the York River, otherwise sailing off Brazil.
 They were on adventure while vacationing at Williamsburg.
 Brothers-in-law Timmy Brunet and Darrell Scott have known each other for years and shared a brotherly camaraderie.
 They are both avid boaters, but sailing was a first.
-Hey, it’s a piece of cake.

 The trip was the first of several during the week that touched on sailing and working all over the world.
 Darrell retired recently from Chevron having spent decades overseas in the oil fields.
 He recognized the old Amoco pier, now an oil terminal.

-“My last job, I worked on an oil drilling boat.”
-I pointed to a nearby oil freighter that was docked and asked if it was bigger than that.
+He said, “My last job, I worked on an oil drilling boat.”
+I pointed to a nearby oil freighter for comparison.
 “That’s a toy,” he laughed.
-“Ours was three football fields long, plus end zones.
-We were anchored 95 miles off the coast of Brazil with an elaborate turret so the boat could swing 360 degrees to the wind’s angle.
+“Ours ran three football fields long, plus end zones.
+We anchored 95 miles off the coast of Brazil with an elaborate turret so the boat could swing 360 degrees to the wind’s angle.
 You see those railroad wheels that turn the bridge up there?
 That’s what we had to swing the boat.
 We called them Bogies.
 Three cables kept us in place.

 “I had 120 or so people on board, managing them on the project.
 We were hooked up to a drill that went 1100 meters down in the water before reaching the ground.
 From there, the drill would bring up oil or gas.
 We’d separate the gas from oil, or oil from gas, or oil from water.
 We’d fill the ship and it would slowly move lower and lower in the water.
 When we filled it up, a freighter would come along and offload it using big hoses.
 Then our ship would rise back up in the water.